 Tonight, we'll enjoy a marvelous farewell dinner at a fun little restaurant in the town.
 Prepare yourself for an evening of good wine, great food, and lots of laughs.
 We'll be reliving all of the adventures we had, exchanging addresses and photos, and planning our next vacation!

-Today's hike is rated MODERATE with a total distance of 4.4 miles, hiking time of 2-3 hours, an elevation gain of 1478 feet, and 1466 of elevation loss.
-The hike starts at an altitude of 20 feet and tops out at 1398 feet.
+Today's hike is rated MODERATE with a total distance of 3.9 miles, hiking time of 2-3 hours, an elevation gain of 669 feet, and 1339 of elevation loss.
+The hike starts at an altitude of 669 feet and tops out at 837 feet, ending at sea level.
+The terrain alternates between shaded forest paths and open rocky hillsides.

 Day 8 - Rhodes